Find out More Information about This Parameter:

 Tri-hexagonal: It is the most resistant 2D filling.
 It creates hexagons with embedded triangles in the X / Y plane.

-Cubic: Creates 45º rotated cubes in space that offer excellent resistance in all directions.
-However, it consumes a bit more time and material.
+Cubic: Creates 45º rotated stacked cubes that offer excellent resistance in all directions.
+However, it takes more time and material.

-Octet: In resistance, it is similar to the cubic one, but due to its construction in the shape of square pyramids, it gives better support for the ceiling of the model.
+Octet: In resistance, it is similar to the cubic infill, but due to its construction in the shape of square pyramids, it gives better support for the ceiling of the model.

 Concentric: It consumes less material than the rest of the patterns and is the most suitable for printing flexible pieces.
 It requires little printing time as it is an internal spiral structure.